 The Key to Cycling Success:

-Whole Athlete founder & head coach Dario Fredrick developed a ramp-style performance test that accurately measures a cyclist’s 30-minute power and heart rate threshold, known as Maximal Steady State (MSS).
-The Fredrick MSS test has been scientifically validated using trained cyclists, and has provided accurate power and heart rate training zones over a 20 year period .
-Due to the Marin County shelter-in-place order, performance testing at our San Anselmo location has been suspended until further notice.
-Please contact us for remote performance testing options.
+Whole Athlete founder & head coach Dario Fredrick developed a ramp-style performance test that accurately measures a cyclist’s 20-30 minute power and heart rate threshold, known as Maximal Steady State (MSS).
+Our threshold / MSS test has been scientifically validated using trained cyclists, and has provided accurate and effective power and heart rate training zones for over 20 years.

 About the Test